Lab41/pelops/README.md

 TODO

 # Contributing to Pelops

 Want to contribute?
 Awesome!

-Issue a pull request or see more details
+Please makesure you have [`pre-commit`](http://pre-commit.com/) installed so that your code is checked for various issues.

+After that, send us a pull request!
+We're happy to review them!